 - 403: “Access to that resource is forbidden.”
-This code is returned when a user attempts to access something that they don’t have permission to access.
+This code is returned when a user attempts to access something they don’t have permission to access.
 For example, trying to view password-protected content without logging in might produce a 403 error.

 - 405: “Method not allowed.”
-This is generated when the hosting server (origin server) supports the method received, but the target resource doesn’t.
+This error is generated when the hosting server (origin server) supports the method received, but the target resource doesn’t.

 - 499: “Client closed request.”
-This is returned by NGINX when the client closes the request while NGINX is still processing it.
+This error is returned by NGINX when the client closes the request while NGINX is still processing it.

 - 301: “The requested resource has been moved permanently.”
 This code is delivered when a web page or resource has been permanently replaced with a different resource.
 It is used for permanent URL redirection.

 - 302: “The requested resource has moved but was found.”
 This code indicates that the requested resource has been temporarily moved to a different location.

 - 304: “The requested resource has not been modified since the last time you accessed it.”
 This code tells the browser that resources stored in the browser cache haven’t changed.
 It speeds up web page delivery by reusing previously downloaded resources.

 Top 404 Errors

 The Top 404 errors list helps you troubleshoot the most requested resources that visitors or automated bots are hitting that do not exist on your site.

 If you see a large amount of 404 errors, it’s generally recommended that you go through your site and fix them for SEO and usability purposes.
 You can also look them up in Google Search Console under crawl errors.